WarlyFarly-Github/Stickman-1.2.0/README.md

 ## Please Note

-There was a shop added to stickman, but there are so many files i'm too lazy to port them here, so i won't.
+> There was a shop added to stickman, but there are so many files i'm too lazy to port them here, so i won't.

+the shop menu totally got added :smirk: